TrailsofGold/whitepaper/docs/game_concept/ship_wrecks.md

 ?> for more information about the max treasure value, see [Treasures](game_concepts/treasures.md)

-Ship wreck are only available in solo mode.

 Everytime a player finds a ship wreck he/she gets a fixed amount of PRBT as well.

 ## Wreck polling